-ACS establishes new journal for earth and space chemistry
+ACS establishes new journal for Earth and space chemistry

-The American Chemical Society is establishing ACS Earth and Space Chemistry as a venue for publication of high-impact research in the fields of geochemistry, atmosphere and ocean chemistry, astrochemistry, and analytical geochemistry.
-The journal will begin accepting submissions on Oct.
+The American Chemical Society is establishing ACS Earth & Space Chemistry as a venue for publication of high-impact research in the fields of geochemistry, atmosphere and ocean chemistry, astrochemistry, and analytical geochemistry.
+The journal began accepting submissions on Oct.
 25, and the first issue will be published in early 2017.

 Joel D. Blum will serve as the journal’s inaugural editor-in-chief.
-Blum is John D. MacArthur Professor and Gerald J. Keeler Distinguished University Professor of Earth and Environmental Sciences at the University of Michigan, Ann Arbor.
+Blum is the John D. MacArthur Professor and Gerald J. Keeler Distinguished Professor of Earth & Environmental Sciences at the University of Michigan, Ann Arbor.

-ACS Earth and Space Chemistry will publish applications of analytical, experimental and theoretical chemistry to investigate research questions relevant to Earth and space.
+ACS Earth & Space Chemistry will publish applications of analytical, experimental, and theoretical chemistry to investigate research questions relevant to Earth and space.
 It will include articles, letters, reviews, and features.

 This journal gives those researchers a new home.
 “It’s an exciting opportunity to create a journal that fulfills a need that’s out there that hasn’t been filled previously,” Blum says.
-“ACS Earth and Space Chemistry is the first journal that brings this community together under the common theme of chemistry, and with the prestige and efficiency that are characteristic of ACS Publications.
-My aim is to rapidly establish ACS Earth and Space Chemistry as a preeminent forum for discussing the application of chemistry methodologies across the geological, planetary and astronomical sciences.”
+“ACS Earth & Space Chemistry is the first journal that brings this community together under the common theme of chemistry and with the prestige and efficiency that are characteristic of ACS Publications.
+My aim is to rapidly establish ACS Earth & Space Chemistry as a preeminent forum for discussing the application of chemistry methodologies across the geological, planetary, and astronomical sciences.”

 Join the conversation